PadsterH2012/Instructors/project_instructions/instruction_modules/module_resume_system.md

    # Create archivebin if missing
    mkdir -p ../../archivebin/

-   # Create .gitignore if missing
+   # Create .gitignore if missing (MUST be at project root level)
    if [ ! -f ../../.gitignore ]; then
      cat > ../../.gitignore << 'EOF'
 # Project Instruction System (never commit)